Argyx/Human-Robot-Interaction/README.md

 4. **Stopping the Program**:
     - Press the `Q` key in the preview window to safely exit and stop data recording.

+### Visualization Tool (vis.py)

+The visualization tool allows you to replay the previously captured video with pose landmarks overlaid.
+This is useful for reviewing data after collection.

+#### Usage:

+1. Save the visualization code to a file named `vis.py`.
+2. Place `vis.py` in the same directory as your test folders.
+3. Run `vis.py` and enter the directory name for the test data you wish to visualize.
+4. Press the `Q` key in the preview window to exit.

 ### Troubleshooting

 - Ensure the RealSense camera is connected and recognized by the system.